-While advertisements may be a required revenue stream and the more in-your-face the ads are, the more likely they are to be seen, clicked, and valued, there's a tenuous balance, and the rise in ad-blocking software is a solid indicator that many advertisers and publishers are taking ads too far.
+While advertisements may be a required revenue stream (and in-your-face the ads are more likely to be seen, clicked, and valued), there's a tenuous balance.
+The rise in ad-blocking software is a solid indicator that many advertisers and publishers are taking ads too far.

-Additionally, advertisements with clickbait thumbnails or titles create cognitive load for your users, who must tease out if the "article" is real or an ad.
-That's not fun.
-Associating your brand with clickbait should likely be avoided.
+Additionally, advertisements with clickbait thumbnails or titles can create cognitive load for your users, who must tease out if the "article" is real or an ad.
+Associating your brand with clickbait is likely something you want to avoid.

 Opt-in boxes, automatically checked.
-Automatically being opted-in to marketing materials may increase sign-ups, but they can also infuriate your users.
+Automatically being opted-in to marketing materials may increase sign-ups, but it can also infuriate your users.
 Tread lightly.

 Which one/where's the download button?
 While this should go without saying, attempting to trick users into clicking the wrong button sows distrust, at best.
 If ad placements on your site sit near critical buttons, consider how those advertisements may be used against your users.